Republican Party of Texas

 The Republican Party of Texas (RPT) is the Texas affiliate of the Republican Party in the United States.
-It is currently chaired by Abraham George, who succeeded Matt Rinaldi in 2024.
+It is currently chaired by D'Rinda Randall, who succeeded Abraham George in 2026.
 The party is headquartered in Austin, Texas, and is legally considered a political action committee under Texas law.
 As of 2025, it is the state's ruling party, controlling all statewide elected offices, both houses of the legislature, and the majority of congressional seats.

 History

-A majority of the 600 delegates to the 1867 Republican convention in Texas were Black, but white delegates ultimately controlled the party’s most important positions.
+600 delegates attended the first Texas Republican convention in 1867, comprised majorly of black voters.

-The party expanded rapidly during the Reconstruction era, after constitutional amendments abolished slavery and granted suffrage to Black men.
+The party expanded rapidly during the Reconstruction era, after constitutional amendments abolished slavery and granted suffrage to black men.
 Many African Americans, including educated men of mixed race who had been free before the American Civil War, joined the party that had fought for abolition.
 Republican leadership advocated for public education, labor rights, and opportunities for freedmen.
-Notable early Black leaders in the Texas GOP included William Madison McDonald of Fort Worth, Norris Wright Cuney of Galveston, and Henry Clay Ferguson.
+Notable early black leaders in the Texas GOP included William Madison McDonald of Fort Worth, Norris Wright Cuney of Galveston, and Henry Clay Ferguson.

 In 1870, Edmund J. Davis was elected Governor of Texas as a Republican, but he lost reelection in 1874.
 Although Republicans garnered nearly one-third of the statewide vote in 1876 and gained a few legislative seats, including several held by African Americans, these advances were soon reversed.
-Democrats regained control and instituted measures like poll taxes and white primaries that disenfranchised Black voters and marginalized the Republican Party for decades.
+Democrats regained control and instituted measures like poll taxes and white primaries that disenfranchised black voters and marginalized the Republican Party for decades.

 After the end of Reconstruction, internal divisions developed within the Texas GOP.
 By the early 20th century, the "Lily White" faction had pushed most African Americans out of party leadership.
-Laws requiring poll taxes further reduced Black voter participation—from more than 100,000 in the 1890s to just 5,000 by 1906.
+Laws requiring poll taxes further reduced black voter participation—from more than 100,000 in the 1890s to just 5,000 by 1906.
 Mexican Americans and poor whites were also affected by these policies.

 Despite statewide setbacks, some German American communities in the Texas Hill Country—including Gillespie, Guadalupe, and Kendall counties—remained Republican strongholds due to their Unionist and anti-slavery leanings.

 From 1901 to 1954, Harry M. Wurzbach, a German Texan from the Hill Country, was the only Republican to serve in Congress from Texas.
 His repeated elections were notable in an otherwise one-party Democratic state.

 The party held its first statewide primary in 1926, drawing only 15,239 voters.
 By contrast, the Democratic primary that year drew more than 800,000 voters.
 Only two more Republican primaries occurred over the next three decades.